 - In Section 4, item 4.3, Personnel Tracking, we advise that you include columns covering expiry dates of qualifications, in order to ensure that they remain in date.

 - In section 5, IMCA need to see that your company has sufficient plant and equipment to operate an offshore diving job and that it is properly maintained.
 To this end, there needs to be a completed IMCA D023 DESIGN audit, carried out by third party auditors.
 This audit must include any non-conformances and how they have been tracked, and closed out.

-Any further questions on Diving Contractor membership should be directed to email@example.com.
+Any further questions on Diving Contractor membership, and any information required on upgrading your current Diving Contractor membership, should be directed to email@example.com.